 While her career would stay steady through the eighties and into the nineties, with roles on some of Great Britain’s most popular daytime soap operas like EastEnders, Doctors, and Emmerdale Farm (all three of which are somehow still running).
 She would eventually start to slow things down in the mid-90s, focusing on other goals instead of just acting.

 While she would go on to be certified as a physical fitness trainer, that wouldn’t last nearly as long as the second passion she found- psychotherapy.
 She would become licensed in 2001, going on to begin her own psychotherapy business which she still works in today.

-Even with such a busy life at a young age, Julie Dawn Cole still managed to keep a full personal life intact as well, meeting actor and ex-husband Nick Wilton in 1988 before they would marry in 1991.
+Even with such a busy life at a young age, Julia Dawn Cole still managed to keep a full personal life intact as well, meeting actor and ex-husband Nick Wilton in 1988 before they would marry in 1991.
 The couple would have two children together before filing for divorce in 2002.

-What is Julie Dawn Cole doing now?
+What is Julia Dawn Cole doing now?

-Julie Dawn Cole has retired from acting now, with her last few roles being returns to older daytime soaps she was in near the beginning of her career, including Emmerdale Farm in 2006 and Casualty in 2013.
+Julia Dawn Cole has retired from acting now, with her last few roles being returns to older daytime soaps she was in near the beginning of her career, including Emmerdale Farm in 2006 and Casualty in 2013.
 Casualty would be her final role to date on film or television, only appearing as herself for talk appearances since then.